jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - Virtualization: multiple VMs on one host, hypervisor security critical
 - Containerization: lightweight, shares host OS, isolation risks
 - Security: patching, segmentation, image scanning, runtime monitoring
+- **Virtualization:** technology that allows for the emulation of servers
+- **Containerization:** lightweight alternative to full machine virtualization
+- **Type 1:** known as a bare metal or native hypervisor, it runs directly on the host hardware and functions similarly to an operating system
+	- Microsoft's Hyper-V, Citrix's XenServer, VMware's ESXi, VMware's vSphere
+- **Type 2:** operates within a standard operating system, such as Windows, Mac, or Linux
+	- *Type 1* hypervisor is faster and more efficient than a *Type 2* hypervisor
+- efficiency, speed, portability, scalability, isolation, consistency
+- Docker, Kubernetes, Red Hat OpenShift
+- virtual machines are segmented a separated by default
+- **Virtual Machine Escape:** occurs when an attacker is able to break out of one of these normally isolated virtual machines
+- **Privilege Elevation:** occurs when a user is able to gain the ability to run functions as a higher level user
+- **Live Migration of Virtual Machines:** when a virtual machine needs to move from one physical host to another
+- **Resource Reuse:** concept in computing where system resources like memory or processing power are reused
+- update the operating system in the applications, ensure that each virtual machine has a good antivirus solution installed, good strong passwords and good policies
+- remember that a hypervisor needs to be updated and secured
+- limit the connections between VMs and the physical machines
+- minimize and remove any unneeded features to support operations
+- *Be aware of Virtualization Sprawl*

 ---